-When I have completed a podcast interview, an article, a new course I made, a new feature or milestone on Inner Picture Stories—anything, even climbing a mountain—I move on directly to the next thing.
+When I have completed a podcast interview, an article, a new course I made, a new feature or milestone on The IPS Project —anything, even climbing a mountain—I move on directly to the next thing.
 Never standing still, never taking the time to feel proud of the challenges and obstacles I had conquered along the way.

 I forget to do it.

 It is reasonable enough to say, I think this also happens to many people.